Diogens Lanterns and Dotted-blue Butterflies

 acrylic on birch panel, 24 x 24"

 Kate Halpin was born in Anchorage, Alaska in 1983.
-She received her BA in Biology from Portland State University in 2008, and her Masters in Botany from the University of Oklahoma in 2011.
-Halpin's MA thesis, a focused study of serpentine soils and rare and endemic species correlated to the ecosystem, led her to Northern California, and ultimately to her home today in Sonoma County.
+She received her BS in Biology from Portland State University in 2008, and her Masters in Botany from the Oklahoma State University in 2011.
+Halpin's MS thesis, a focused study of serpentine soils and rare and endemic species correlated to the ecosystem, led her to Northern California, and ultimately to her home today in Sonoma County.

 Botanical Illustration was integral in Kate's early drawing/painting and continues to this day.
 Beyond going out in nature to find the subjects to create her compositions she plants native, endemic and naturalized plants in the yard beside her home in turn cultivating her own backdrops for her paintings.
 From the pileated woodpecker pecking into the side of her house in the early morning, to the crawling ten lined June Beetle over a Calochortus (the Mariposa Lily), to the Anna's and Allen's hummingbirds, feeding, resting and exploring, Kate's artwork encapsulates the observer and explorer of our most intimate and immediate natural world.